netgvarun2012/AirlineUseCase/assessment.md

 ##### 2.2.3 If there are 4 algorithms/solutions developed by different data scientists, how can you design a fair experiment to compare the algorithms?
 Assume the product team has the capability to run the experiment you want

+<p style="color:blue"><i>
-<p style="color:blue"><i> In such a case, we would have to devise a fair experiment to compare 4 different algorithms developed by data scientists and it will require careful consideration to ensure unbiased results and valuable insights.
+  In such a case, we would have to devise a fair experiment to compare 4 different algorithms developed by data scientists and it will require careful consideration to ensure unbiased results and valuable insights.

 - First step would be to clearly dedine the goal of the experiment.
 These can be done by asking questions like : are we trying to identify the algorithm with the highest accuracy, best recall, or lowest processing time?

 - Then, We need to choose appropriate metrics to quantify the performance of each algorithm based on the objective.
 Ensure the metrics are well-defined, objective, and relevant to the business problem.

 - All algorithms should be tested on the same dataset.
 This ensures that any differences in performance are due to the algorithms themselves and not variations in the data.

 - Implement blinding.
 This means that individuals involved in the experiment, such as data scientists, analysts, or evaluators, are unaware of which algorithm corresponds to which solution.
 This minimizes bias.

 - Ensure that your results are statistically significant.
 Use appropriate statistical tests to assess the significance of observed differences between algorithms.

 - Document the experiment design, methodology, and any decisions made throughout the process.

 - Consider factors like:
   - Deploying the chosen algorithm in production.
 Factors like computational cost, infrastructure requirements, and maintainability should be taken into account.
-  - Interpretablity - allowing one to understand why they make certain predictions,
+  - Interpretablity - allowing one to understand why they make certain predictions.

 - Communicate the experiment design and progress with the product team and relevant stakeholders
 </i> </p>